UBB-bibliometrics/search-strategies/remote_sensing.md

         OR "spectrometry" OR "spectrometer"
         )
         AND
+            ("satellit*"
+            OR "drone$" OR "unmanned aerial vehicle$" OR "unmanned air vehicle$" OR "unmanned aerial system$" OR "unoccupied aerial vehicle$" OR "UAV" OR "UAVs"
+            OR "GIS"
-            ("satellit*" OR "drone$" OR "unmanned aerial vehicle$" OR "unmanned aerial system$" OR "GIS" OR "spatial" OR "geographic*" OR "topograph*" OR "elevation" OR "map" OR "maps" OR "mapping" OR "mapped" OR "ground measure*" OR "sentinel"
+            OR "spatial" OR "geographic*" OR "topograph*" OR "elevation" OR "map" OR "maps" OR "mapping" OR "mapped" OR "ground measure*" OR "sentinel"